roman-milk/roman-milk.github.io/the-trip-to-rancho-mirage.md

+===

- ****** The Trip to Rancho Mirage ****** byJust_Plain_Bob© For the next week things were kind of cool around the house as Bev avoided me.
+For the next week things were kind of cool around the house as Bev avoided me.
 I'd about had enough of it by Friday and I was just getting ready to tell her to sit down and that we needed to talk when she said:

  "We need to talk Rob and maybe you should get a beer or have a stiff drink first.
 "I'll meet you in the living room in a couple of minutes."